Skip to main content

 What if my parents did not open an RESP?

-You still have seven other funding sources on this list.
-Apply for scholarships, bursaries, and OSAP.
-Consider a co-op program to earn while you learn.
-And start your own savings now -- even $200 per month from a part-time job over two years adds up to $4,800.
+Seven other funding sources on this list still apply.
+Pursue scholarships, bursaries, and OSAP, and consider a co-op program to earn while you learn.
+Start your own savings now too. $200 per month from a part-time job over two years adds up to $4,800.

 How much debt is too much?

-The general guideline is to borrow no more than your expected first-year salary after graduation.
-For most Canadian graduates, that means keeping total debt under $40,000-$60,000.
-If your debt is approaching or exceeding that range, look for ways to reduce costs (live at home, choose a co-op program, apply for more scholarships and bursaries).
+Borrow no more than your expected first-year salary after graduation.
+For most Canadian graduates that means keeping total debt under $40,000-$60,000.
+If your debt is approaching or exceeding that range, reduce costs (live at home, choose a co-op program, apply for more scholarships and bursaries).

 Is it worth working during the school year?

-Working 10-15 hours per week is generally manageable alongside a full course load and can contribute $4,500-$9,000 per year.
-Working more than 20 hours per week tends to negatively impact academic performance, which can cost you far more in lost scholarships and extended study time than the earnings provide.
+10-15 hours per week is generally manageable alongside a full course load and adds $4,500-$9,000 per year.
+More than 20 hours per week tends to hurt grades, which costs you more in lost scholarships and extended study time than the wages bring in.

 What if I am a mature student returning to school?